Trump ousts White House staffer who testified against him in impeachment - lawyer

 Asked earlier on Friday about media reports that he might remove Vindman, Trump told reporters: “I’m not happy with him.
 You think I’m supposed to be happy with him?...They’re going to be making that decision.”

-A source familiar with the situation told Reuters that Vindman would be reassigned to the Defense Department.
+A source familiar with the situation told Reuters that Vindman - a Ukraine-born U.S. citizen and decorated Iraq war combat veteran - would be reassigned to the Defense Department.

 Vindman’s two-year stint at the White House was due to end in July.